cbor-wg/CBORbis/j.md

 given to how these types would be represented in the specific programming environments that are to be used.
-For example, in JavaScript Maps {{ECMA262}}, a key of integer 1 cannot be distinguished from a key of floating-point 1.0.
+For example, in JavaScript Maps {{ECMA262}}, a key of integer 1 cannot be distinguished from a key of floating point 1.0.
 This means that, if integer keys are used, the protocol needs to avoid use of floating-point keys the values of which happen to be integer numbers in the same map.